 When to Visit the Galapagos

 Another weather concern to note is the strong Galapagos sun.
 Thanks to the Islands’ location near the Equator the sun is quite strong.
-Combine that with being out in the sun and in the water quite a bit, sun protection was my number one concern when visiting the Galapagos.
+Combine that with being out in the sun and in the water all day long,r sun protection was my number one concern when visiting the Galapagos.
 I kept in mind that any type of sunscreen I put on my skin would end up affecting the water and animals I came to visit, so I did my best to use reef safe sunscreen and wear clothing that would decrease my use of sunscreen.

 Without Further Ado – The Galapagos Packing List